 Developmental speech and language assessment and treatment

-- Language: The ability to understand spoken language; to understand the written word; the ability to express thoughts in words and sentences, answer questions and participate in conversation; the ability to express oneself in writing.
+• Language: The ability to understand spoken and written language, to express thoughts using words and sentences, to answer questions, participate in conversation and express through writing.

 Dysphagia

-Assessment of the structures and movements involved in swallowing.
-This assessment may include a videofluoroscopic evaluation, completed with a Radiologist, in which an x-ray is used to observe the safety and accuracy of swallowing.
-At times, the Speech Language Pathologist may complete a Fiberoptic Endoscopic Evaluation of Swallowing (FEES), in which an endoscope is inserted to observe the swallowing process.
+Dysphagia is a diagnostic term used to describe a swallowing disorder.
+Speech-Language Pathologists are trained to complete a clinical swallow evaluation which may or may not lead to more formal assessments.
+Formal assessments can include a videofluoroscopic evaluation, completed with a Radiologist, in which an x-ray is used to observe the safety and accuracy of swallowing.
+At times, the Speech-Language Pathologist may complete a Flexible Endoscopic Evaluation of Swallowing (FEES), in which an endoscope is inserted to observe and evaluate the swallowing process.

-Pediatric Speech Language Pathologist participate in neonatal feeding assessment and work with families to optimize feeding of babies with a cleft palate.
-They also participate in behavioral feeding programs and the Department of Otorhinolaryngology’s Pediatric Aerodigestive Clinic.
+Pediatric Speech-Language Pathologists may participate in infant feeding and swallowing assessments and work with families to optimize feeding of their babies with a wide variety of medical conditions, such as cleft palate or tracheal conditions.
+They also participate in behavioral feeding programs such as the Complex Infant Feeding Clinic with the Department of Pediatric Psychology or the Pediatric Aerodigestive Clinic and the Department of Pediatric Otolaryngology.

-Speech and language mapping prior to or during surgery for seizure management or tumor resection.
+Speech and language or motor mapping prior to or during surgery for seizure management or tumor resection.

 Laryngectomy rehabilitation